GIScience/oshdb/documentation/manual/views.md

 Views
 =====

-Two different _views_ are available, which determine how the OSM history data is actually analyzed in a given OSHDB query.
+Two different ways of querying OSM data are available, which determine how the OSM history data is actually analyzed in a given OSHDB query:

-* The *snapshot view* ([`OSMEntitySnapshotView`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/OSMEntitySnapshotView.html)) returns the state of the OSM history data at specific given points in time.
+* The **snapshot view** ([`OSMEntitySnapshotView`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/OSMEntitySnapshotView.html)) returns the state of the OSM history data at specific given points in time.
-* The *contribution view* ([`OSMContributionView`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/OSMContributionView.html)) returns all modifications (e.g., creations, modifications or deletions) to the OSM elements within a given time period.
+* The **contribution view** ([`OSMContributionView`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/OSMContributionView.html)) returns all modifications (e.g., creations, modifications or deletions) to the OSM elements within a given time period.

 The snapshot view is particularly useful for analysing how the amount of OSM data changed over time.
 The contribution view can be used to determine the number of OSM contributors editing the OSM data.